Noaaan/MythicMetals/PATCHNOTES.md

 * All of Discordium
 * All of Electrum
 * All of Etherite
+* All of Truesilver, which has been replaced in favor of Palladium
 * All of Tantalite
 * All of Quicksilver
 * All of Ur